 Visit http://johnreid.exactpages.com for a complete list of all JHR's FREE E-BOOKS.

 A New, Expanded Edition of John Howard Reid's acclaimed handbook "WRITE WAYS TO WIN WRITING CONTESTS: How to Join the Winners' Circle for Prose and Poetry Awards" is now available from Amazon.
-To write this book, Reid entered 80 contests in an 18-month period and came away with three First Prizes, one Second Prize, one Third Prize; and 29 various grades of Commended citations.
+To write this book, Reid entered 80 contests in an 18-month period and came away with three First Prizes, one Second Prize, one Third Prize; and 29 various grades of Most Highly Commended and Commended citations.
 That's better than a one-in-three success rate!
 With right-up-to-date information, 20 extra pages, including an extra chapter on "Maximizing Poetry Entries", this book is a must-have item.
 And the really good news is that, despite all the additional information, the publisher has reduced the price of the paperback to only $12.50.
 Nook and other stores have the e-book on sale for only $3.99.
 And the Kindle edition sells for only $2.99!
 Here's the Kindle link: Write Ways to WIN WRITING CONTESTS

 A beautiful collection of poetry by John Howard Reid (including a number of prize-winning poems) is now on sale at Amazon.The Kindle e-book with its newly designed cover sells for only $2.99.
 Please click the first link below: